dotnet/android/Documentation/workflow/DevelopmentTips.md

     platform named `ARM64` and set it as the active platform.

- 7. If you need symbols for `libmonosgen-2.0`, copy the library file with symbols to a convenient local location, make sure the file name matches the name on device (for example, `libmonosgen-64bit-2.0.so` if using the 64-bit shared runtime), and add the local location of the library to **Project > Properties > Additional Symbol Search Paths**.
+ 7. If you need symbols for `libmonosgen-2.0`, copy the library file with symbols to a convenient local location, making sure the file name matches the name on device (for example, `libmonosgen-64bit-2.0.so` if using the 64-bit shared runtime), and add the local location of the library to **Project > Properties > Additional Symbol Search Paths**.

  8. Start the app, for example by launching it with or without managed debugging from Visual Studio, or by tapping the app on the device.